 Although the accused had been secretly recorded confessing to the abuse, he may have been planning to plead innocent.
-His 5 year old victim was prepared to attend his hearing in December and testify.
-I hadn’t realized that children were expected to testify in person rather than on tape, but apparently they are, although she wouldn’t have to look at him or point to him.
+His 5-year-old victim was prepared to attend his hearing in December and testify.
+I hadn’t realized that children were expected to testify in person rather than on tape, but apparently, they are, although she wouldn’t have to look at him or point to him.

 She showed up early on the morning of the hearing with her dad and was given a tour of the courthouse to help her become acquainted and more comfortable.
-My friend’s lawyer was also at the courthouse early and he spotted the little girl.
+The chiropractor’s lawyer was also at the courthouse early and he spotted the little girl.
 When he went back and told his client she was there, my friend supposedly broke down and decided to plead guilty.
 I guess he hadn’t believed the girl would actually show up.

 His sentencing was a few days before Christmas and he was given 12 years.
 Since he is in his early 70s and his health is not good, he will very likely be in prison for the rest of his life.